TheRabbittt/rpi-docker-setup/README.md

 Docker is a tool that simplifies application deployment in lightweight containers.
 Containers share the same OS resources, so they’re more efficient than virtual machines.

-Docker Compose is a tool that simplifies the setup of multiple Docker containers through YAML configuration files.
+Docker compose is a tool that simplifies the setup of multiple docker containers through YAML configuration files.

     Note: Installation varies by OS.
 Refer to [Docker's Official Site](https://docs.docker.com/desktop/install/debian/) for detailed instructions on your specific OS.
 #### Docker on Debian